computationalstylistics/computationalstylistics.github.io/index.md

 Documentation (posts, short notes, project descriptions etc.) of the Computational Stylistics Group.
-This posts listed below will be moved elsewhere one day, and the links will change accordingly.
+This posts listed below aim at documenting the [R package `stylo`](https://github.com/computationalstylistics/stylo);.
+They will be moved elsewhere one day, and the links will change accordingly.

 ## Posts